qzdl/pg-deploy/README.md

     - Proper version control with rollback
     - Deployment by commit, by tag or as your semantic versioning scheme requires
     - Tests, deployment can be triggered by git hook etc
+    - Branches for different scenarios (archive, production system etc., where minor changes may be present)
+    - git hooks
+    - history
+    - etc.
--   Single source of truth for all declarations and changes to schemata
+-   Single source of truth for all declarations and changes to schemata in a repository
--   Automatic test generation for functional, structural, etc tests; using standard Postgres test framework.
+-   Using the database for generating the code for depoyment means syntax check for the schema
+-   Make your own automated testing pipeline for the generated code

 How it works - some theory: